Handle Exposure: G3

 At this point, you are able to reduce your vulnerability by focusing on

-, to establish a foothold by taking essential , and obtaining and preserving your place in society by handling .This makes it possible to take the next step and become satisfied, even perhaps gratified.
+, by establishing a foothold through taking sensible , and by obtaining and preserving your place in society through well-judged and passionate .This makes it possible to take the next step and become satisfied, even perhaps gratified.
 Doing so depends on systematic interactions with others in order to make exchanges.

 This is made possible by adding one more adjacent level to form tetrads.